 Also, unlike wood, you don’t have to deal with it rotting or splitting.
 Plus, it’s versatile.
 You can cover your entire house in this amazing material or you could combine it with another material such as brick.

 It’s rather easy to clean vinyl siding which is wonderful news since it can attract a lot of dirt, dust, and stains.
 Pollen, grime, pollution, and rust can also take away from the visual appeal of your vinyl siding.
-It’s also easy for mildew and mold to grow in the shady areas of your home.
+It’s also easy for mold and mildew stains to grow in the shady areas of your home.

-This is an excellent example of how grimy vinyl can start to look once mildew takes over.
-You can tell that it takes away from the overall appeal of the home.
+This is an excellent example of how grimy vinyl siding can start to look once mildew takes over.
+You can tell that such a vinyl siding takes away from the overall appeal of the home.
+Cleaning vinyl siding effectively will make a big difference.
+Before washing/bleach by Farther Along / CC by 2.0

 Then there’s the animal element to contend with.
 Insects can be such a pest.
-They leave behind gross droppings.
+They leave behind gross droppings on your vinyl siding.

 You reach for the insecticide to put them out of their misery.
 But lo and behold, the chemicals from the product can dull your vinyl siding’s finish.